veta583518/E-commerce-Back-End/README.md

 ## Installation

 To install this application you would need to clone the repository from the following link [E-commerce](https://github.com/veta583518/E-commerce-Back-End).
 Next you will need to install the dependencies to run this application. - Sequelize, MySQL, and dotenv.
-You can do so with the following code in the root directory of where you cloned the repository. `npm i sequelize mysql dotenv`.
+You can do so with the following code in the root directory of where you cloned the repository. `npm install`.

 [Back to Contents](#table-of-contents)

 ## Usage